Bayswater North

 The level of cultural diversity witnessed in Bayswater North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bayswater North had above average cultural diversity, with 22.7% of its population born overseas and 17.5% speaking a language other than English at home.
-Christianity was the main religion in Bayswater North, comprising 42.2% of people.
-However, the most notable overrepresentation was in Other religions, which comprised 1.4% of the population compared to 1.1% across Greater Melbourne.
+Bayswater North, according to the data, has a higher than average cultural diversity with 22.7% of its population born overseas and 17.5% speaking a language other than English at home.
+Christianity is the predominant religion in Bayswater North, comprising 42.2% of its population.
+However, the most notable overrepresentation is seen in the 'Other' category, which makes up 1.4% of the population compared to 2.3% across Greater Melbourne.

 Frequently Asked Questions - Diversity